Microsoft Office 365 Security: Ultimate Checklist for Administrators

 Provide your new-coming employees with security awareness training.
 You have two options: to instruct your security department to prepare it, or just buy one.
 And of course, take care of your information security with SpinOne.
 In most cases, having a backup is what makes all the difference!

-7. Why Native Microsoft Office 365 Security Capabilities Aren’t Enough
+Why Native Microsoft Office 365 Security Capabilities Aren’t Enough

 Many businesses migrate to cloud environments with misconceived ideas regarding the cloud provider’s responsibility.
-While cloud service providers are responsible to a certain point, ultimately, you as the customer are responsible for your data and the security of that data.
+While cloud service providers are responsible to a certain point, ultimately, you, as the customer, are responsible for your data and the security of that data.
 This dual responsibility is known as the shared responsibility model as defined by today’s cloud providers.
 What is the shared responsibility model, and how does it affect the security and protection of your data?

-Shared responsibility essentially defines where the cloud service provider’s responsibility ends and the customer’s responsibility begins.
+Shared responsibility essentially defines where the cloud service provider’s responsibility ends, and the customer’s responsibility begins.
 For example, in Microsoft’s “7 steps to a holistic security strategy” whitepaper, note the following graphic detailing the shared responsibility of Microsoft and customers.
 Learn more Why Microsoft Native Cloud Security Capabilities Aren’t Enough.

-SpinSecurity – Resolving Microsoft native cloud security gaps
+SpinOne – Resolving Microsoft native cloud security gaps

 When we perform an overall look at gaps in the security features provided in the Microsoft cloud, it is apparent that organizations need a third-party solution to bolster their Microsoft cloud security.
-SpinSecurity provides a comprehensive, next-generation solution, leveraging artificial intelligence (AI) and machine learning (ML) to both protect and secure your business-critical data.
+SpinOne provides a comprehensive, next-generation solution, leveraging artificial intelligence (AI) and machine learning (ML) to both protect and secure your business-critical data.

-SpinSecurity provides key features that help organizations have automated security intelligence protecting their environment.
+SpinOne provides key features that help organizations have automated security intelligence protecting their environment.
 These features include:

 - Artificial Intelligence-powered ransomware detection